 - the pharmacy you use

-- if you qualify for and use any assistance programs
+- whether you qualify for and use any assistance programs

 To determine how much Rinvoq will cost, talk with your insurance carrier.
 They’ll be able to tell you the cost of the drug with your insurance plan.
-Or if you don’t have insurance, you can talk with your pharmacist and they can tell you about any savings plans you may qualify for.
+Or if you don’t have insurance, you can talk with your pharmacist.
+They can tell you about any savings plans you may qualify for.

 You may also be able to call your doctor or your insurance provider to get more information about your cost for Rinvoq.